The Flyover Replay

 Thanks Eric.

-I will repeat the Trivia Question for today: Where does the phrase “goody two-shoes” come from?
+I will repeat the Trivia Question for today: What is an aglet?

 Now, back to the News.